Eddy Brown

 Edwin Brown (28 February 1926 – 12 July 2012) was an English footballer who played as a centre forward.
 He played professionally for a number of clubs, but the peak of his career was spent with Birmingham City during their most successful period in the 1950s.
-Over a professional career of nearly 400 appearances in the Football League, he scored at a rate of very nearly one goal every two games.
+Over a professional career of nearly 400 appearances in the Football League, he scored at a rate of one goal every two games.
 He was a pioneer of the goal celebration.

 Early life

 Brown was born in Jutland Street, Preston, Lancashire and attended St Ignatius primary school in the town.
 He was a religious boy, and at the age of twelve began to attend the De La Salle Catholic college on Guernsey with a view to taking Holy Orders.
 He studied at the college for eight years, during which time the boys were evacuated to the mainland when the Germans invaded, a disruption which did not prevent Brown achieving four A levels (in English, French, Latin and History) and laying the foundations for his lifelong love of Shakespeare.